Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 Console.WriteLine(result);
 ```

-Nevertheless, this example does show that implementing custom LINQ notation is a rather simple exercise.
-Let's explore some other types where doing that is a bit more useful.
+Nevertheless, this example should hopefully highlight the primary use case for introducing custom LINQ notations: expressing pipelines with types that have chainable semantics.
+Going further, let's take a look at a few more complicated but also more practical scenarios.

 ## Query syntax for Option